Configuring a new project.

 - Open the MainActivity Java file and add import ai.binah.hrv.*;

 - When you start typing, you will get an auto completion box (which means that SDK was added):

 Adding unique Ids for license management:

 - Create a Java file called "LicenseDetails.java" at the same location where the mainActivity is.

-- Include two strings.
-One for the product ID and one for the License Key as follows:
+- Include one string for the License Key as follows:

 public static final String LICENSE_KEY = "XXXXXX-XXXXXX-XXXXXX-XXXXXX-XXXXXX-XXXXXX";